sigp/lighthouse/book/src/validator-doppelganger.md

 DP should be considered as a last-line-of-defence that *might* save a validator from being slashed due to operator error (i.e. running two instances of the same validator).
-Users should *never* rely upon DP and should practice the same caution with regards to duplicating validators as if it did not exist.
+Users should *never* rely upon DP and should practice the same caution with regard to duplicating validators as if it did not exist.

 **Remember: even with doppelganger protection enabled, it is not safe to run two instances of the